dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 ## 4. Load the Input CSV

-You can download the sample input file used for this tutorial using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/trucial_towns.csv.zip){:target="_blank" rel="noopener"}
+You can download the sample input file used for this tutorial using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/trucial_towns.csv.zip){:target="_blank" rel="noopener"}.

 If you choose to use your own input file with this tutorial, make sure it's named as `trucial_towns.csv` and has at least the following column:
 - `name`: historical place name